 One time I bought Mexican jumping beans at some toy store there, and a pair of wooden domino earrings which I wore this one time my grandma took me to play BINGO.
 (The only time she took me to play BINGO lol.)
 That was the only semi-positive memory I have of this place.
 I think this is where we took a dolphin-watching boat tour one summer too and even in that picture, I look like I belong on the cover of a straight-to-VHS Firestarter sequel.

 Anyway, what a boring drive.
 Congratulations Henry: you somehow made Cape May even more boring than my grandma did.

 Came back to the GOLD CREST – DID I MENTION WE DIDN’T STAY AT THE OLYMPIC.
 Henry and Chooch “played ping pong” briefly before we walked to lunch.
 Quite possibly the shortest game of ping pong that ever pinged and ponged.

 Shit I already forget the name of this place.
 Sea Side Diner or something?
-It was on the way to the boardwalk which is where were heading after lunch.
+It was on the way to the boardwalk which is where we were heading after lunch.
 Henry thought our waitress was rude (she was just young) and Chooch was like WHY DON’T YOU TELL HER TO SMILE MORE but then he had to jump to clarify that he was joking because sometimes Henry is dumb.

 Anyway, here is a series of pictures of Henry eating, courtesy of Chooch: